weewx/weewx/docs_src/quickstarts/debian.md

 When you use `apt` to uninstall WeeWX, it does not touch WeeWX data, logs, or any changes you might have made to the WeeWX configuration.
-It also leaves the `weewx` user, since data and configuration files were owned by that user.
+It also leaves the `weewx` user, because data and configuration files were owned by that user.
 To remove every trace of WeeWX:

 ```{.shell .copy}